mathesar-foundation/mathesar-wiki/engineering/architecture/api-standards.md

     "field": "name",
 }
 ```
-- API responses can return either a single error, which is a JSON object following the format above or a list of errors, which is a JSON array JSON objects following the same format.
+- API responses can return either a single error (which is a JSON object following the format above), or a list of errors (which is a JSON array of objects following the same format).
 For example, if the API receives a `PATCH` request where several fields have invalid input, it will return a list of errors with each field-specific error specified.

 ## Pagination
 - We use limit/offset style pagination for all API endpoints.